-James Pascall was one of the largest sugar confectionery manufacturers in Britain, and claimed to have invented the individually-wrapped bon-bon.
+James Pascall was one of the largest sugar confectionery manufacturers in Britain.
+The company claimed to have invented the individually-wrapped bon-bon.
 Pascall remains a leading sweets brand in Australia.

-James Pascall (1838 – 1918) was the son of a baker and confectioner in Croydon, London.
+James Pascall (1838 – 1918) was born in the south London town of Croydon.
+He was the son of a baker and confectioner of Huguenot descent.

-James Pascall worked as a salesman for Cadbury before establishing his own confectionery business in partnership with his brother Arthur Pascall.
+James Pascall worked as a salesman for Cadbury until 1866, when he established his own confectionery business in partnership with his brother Arthur Pascall.
 The two brothers had been taught how to make sweets by their father.
 The first premises was a small two room shop on Wells Street, off Oxford Street, London.

-A simple-minded employee deliberately burned down the factory in 1887, causing £20,000 worth of damage (£2.5 million in 2015), and leaving only the offices intact.
+A simple-minded employee deliberately burned down the factory in 1897, causing £20,000 worth of damage, and leaving only the offices intact.
 Rival confectionery manufacturers offered Pascall the use of their factories as a stop-gap measure.

 By the turn of the century, one of the company’s most successful lines was Golden Maltex, a malt extract confectionery product.
 In marketing, the company focused on the purity of its products.

 James Pascall is established as a limited company

 James Pascall became a private limited company, with a capital of £50,000, from 1898.

 Over 600 people were employed by 1902, and over 25 percent of production was exported.